blockchainofthings/Catenis-API-Docs/source/includes/list_messages.md

 <aside class="warning">
 The practice of a virtual device sending a message to itself, although possible, is fully discouraged.
-Instead, a virtual device should choose to log &mdash; as opposed to send &mdash; the message in such cases.
+Instead, a virtual device should choose to log — as opposed to send — the message in such cases.
 This not only avoids the idiosyncrasy mentioned in the notice above, but also and more importantly leads to a more efficient and less expensive solution.
 </aside>